la2050/archive/_projects/2016/maiden-la-a-county-wide-network-of-la-based-happenings-in-august-2017.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/5228131725741-team91.jpg
 project_video: 'https://www.youtube.com/embed/Qy7qio56M78?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  After a successful pilot program, for the 2nd iteration, Maiden LA will put out an open call to LA-based artists to host an event during the month of August 2017.
-In expanding outreach and participation, Maiden LA will continue to connect artists and collectives while representing LA County as a vibrant and extensive art community.
+  Maiden LA is an inclusive and expansive county-wide survey of art happenings that in encouraging the use of alternative spaces, considers the city as a platform for generative discourse and exchange.
 project_is_collaboration: 'Yes'
 project_collaborators: none
 project_areas: